giuliachiola/super-blog-content/til/vue/add-google-fonts-styelguidist.md

 Few days ago I worked on a [vue-styleguidist](https://github.com/vue-styleguidist/vue-styleguidist) project and I had to use a Google Font.

-**Side note**

-`vue-styleguidist` is the "Vue version" of the more famous [react-styleguidist](https://github.com/styleguidist/react-styleguidist), _a component development environment with hot reloaded dev server and a living style guide_.
+**Side note**: `vue-styleguidist` is the "Vue version" of the more famous [react-styleguidist](https://github.com/styleguidist/react-styleguidist), _a component development environment with hot reloaded dev server and a living style guide_.

 In a static page, I would add the font in a classic way using a `<link>` tag: